-The much loved and planted tree fern in the British Isles, Dicksonia antarctica is without doubt one of the most impressive ferns available to gardeners here.
-Often known as the Tasmanian Tree Fern, Dicksonia Antarctica is found widely grown throughout South Eastern Australia.
+Dicksonia antarctica the much loved and most often planted tree fern in the British Isles is without doubt one of the most impressive ferns available to gardeners here with spectacular large evergreen fronds up to 3 metres long held on a stout fibrous trunk.
+Often known as the Tasmanian Tree Fern it is naturally found growing from South Eastern Australia through to Tasmania.

 For us gardeners here, the tolerance of this tree fern to cope with being ‘harvested’ whilst being a semi-mature, even elderly specimens, is remarkable.
 It’s thought that the original specimens to arrive in the British Isles arrived as ballast on the hulls or merchant ships and were discarded in parts of the West Country such as Falmouth where they were seen to sprout new fronds.
 Fortunately this was spotted by enterprising gardeners and the trunks were rescued, subsequently planted and now flourish in many of the great Cornish gardens often naturally by spores, producing genuine home-grown tree ferns.